andresreyesg4/Syeda/README.md

 ## Completed Classes and Interfaces (Completed by Instructors)
 1. **The plate Class (Plate.java)**
-    a.
     This class creates plates with letters.
 1. **The Stack Interface (Stack.java)**
-    a.
     This interface outlines the required methods for the Bin class.
 1. **The Queue Interface (Queue.java)**
-    a.
     This interface outlines the required methods for the Air class.
 1. **The Simulate Class(Simulate.java)**
-    a.
     This class is used to simulate Syeda's movements done in ASCII.

 ## Required Classes completed by Me
 1. **The AttachedList<T> Class (AttachedList.java)**